Table of Contents

 - Antidopaminergic: Inhibiting or blocking the neurotransmitter activity of dopamine or related substances.
 Such agents are used in treating schizophrenia, bipolar disorder, and stimulant psychosis.

-- Antihepatosis: Anti acute or chronic liver disease of non-inflammatory nature.
+- Antihepatosis: Anti acute or chronic the liver disease of non-inflammatory nature.

 - Anti–inflammatory: Reducing inflammation by acting on body mechanisms.